 Music Commissions Home | Music Commissions Brief History | Music Commissions Articles List | Composer's Guide to the Piano Accordion

-Elsie M. Bennett2024 Competition Information, Awards, Regulations and Entry Form at: 2024Bennett.pdf
+Elsie M. BennettThe 2025 American Accordionists’ Association (AAA) Annual Elsie M. Bennett Contemporary Accordion Composition Contest Information, Awards, Regulations and Entry Form at: 2025Bennett.pdf

-The American Accordionists' Association (AAA) cordially invites your participation in the 2024 Elsie M. Bennett Accordion Composition Competition.
-Contribute to the growth of contemporary concert works for solo accordion or for the accordion being featured with other instruments.
+The American Accordionists' Association (AAA) cordially invites all interested composers to participate in the 2025 Elsie M. Bennett Accordion Composition Competition.
+Contribute to the growth of contemporary concert works for accordion.
+Open to all composers whether they are accordionists or not.
 Entry payment can be made by credit card at the AAA Store

 Elsie Bennett established the AAA Composers’ Commissioning Committee in 1954.
 As its permanent chair, she succeeded over the remainder of the century up to a short time before her death in 2005, in commissioning 55 works from 33 composers, many of whom were world famous.